Skimmeroni/Appunti/Matematica4AI/LinAlg/Bases.typ

 A set of vectors that can generate a vector space and is itself linearly independent is called a *basis* for such vector space.
 The cardinality of a basis is called the *dimension* of the corresponding vector space.
+If a vector space contains just the null vector, such vector space is said to have dimension $0$.

 #theorem[
 	A basis of a vector space has the minimum cardinality out of every set